ArnaudoAnnA/SE_team3_thesis_management/documentation/README.md

 | s901234@studenti.polito.it | s901234 | student |

 ## Docker
 The project can be run in a docker container.
-To do so, firs make sure the docker daemon is running, then run the following commands in the client folder:
+To do so, first make sure the docker daemon is running, then run the following commands in the client folder:

 ```bash
 docker compose up --build